refinedev/refine/documentation/blog/2024-01-25-react-server-components.md

 hide_table_of_contents: false
 ---

-**_This article was last updated on January 25, 2024 to add more comparison and usecase informations for gRPC vs REST to provide a more clear insight_**
+**_This article was last updated on January 25, 2024 to add new usecases and clear definition for React Server Components_**

 ## Introduction